 The workshop is divided into a virtual session (Part 1) and an in-person meeting (Part 2):

-• Part 2: In-person, not recorded, at the Hilton in Costa Mesa, CA
+Part 2 is an in-person (not recorded) meeting at the Hilton Orange County in Costa Mesa, CA

 Topics include: